Leroymilo/FurnitureFramework/doc/Furniture.md

 ## Furniture Catalogue Tab

 This defines in which tab of the (vanilla) Furniture Catalogue this Furniture will show up (`Exclude from Random Sales` must be `false`).
+It will also determine in which tab this Furniture will appear when placed in a [`FFStorage`](Special%20Types/Storage) Furniture with `Storage Preset` set to "FurnitureCatalogue".
 The possible values are:
 - `None`	(will only show up in the "everything" tab)
 - `Table`	(includes vanilla table, long table and dresser)
 - `Seat`	(includes vanilla chair, bench, couch and armchair)